-- For such a short novel, there is a great amount of developed tension or climactic moments in the writing.
+For such a short novel, there is a great amount of developed tension or climactic moments in the writing.
 Explain or analyze how the author does it so effectively.
+Sam

-One of the charms in developing characters is in creating ones who draw the reader’s empathy and sympathy.
+- One of the charms in developing characters is in creating ones who draw the reader’s empathy and sympathy.
 There are several of these characters in the novel Of Mice and Men, who readers become attached to.
 Explain which characters readers most relate to and for what reason.
-(Mackenzie) The central story within the novel focuses around the relationship between George and Lennie.
-Consider whether it was a healthy relationship or whether it, in the end, was quite pointless.
-(Brooke)

 - Consider what it is that so strongly binds George and Lennie together.